 1892 = Charles Atlas = Italian-American bodybuilder

-1896 = Ruth Gordon = American actress and screenwriter
+1896 = Ruth Gordon = American actor and screenwriter

 1932 = Louis Malle = French filmmaker